wangziqi2013/wangziqi2013.github.io/_posts/2020-06-21-skewed-tlb.markdown

 usage pattern disagrees with the static division, some TLB slices will be underutilized, while others undergo contention.
 (Thoughts: What if I can dynamically adjust ways or even sets using a predictor?)

+The third proposal is that multiple indices of different page sizes are generated in parallel, and then potentially multiple different sets are probed for tag check.
+This proposal will considerably increase the access latency of the TLB, since it is generally impossible to read multiple sets in the same cycle, as most tag banks have only a limited number of read ports.
+Besides, the power consumption of the TLB would be several times of the baseline design, since more decoding and tag comparison operations are performed.
+(Thoughts: If we partition sets into different banks, and use a hash function that can scatter the hash result into different banks with high probablity, then we can still probe these banks in parallel. )